BattlesnakeOfficial/board/README.md

 ## Linting and formatting

-ESLint and Prettier are setup in this project so you may want to install compatible plugins in your editor.
+ESLint and Prettier are set up in this project, so you may want to install compatible plugins in your editor.

+More info on setting up in popular editors here: [create-react-app.dev/docs/setting-up-your-editor](https://create-react-app.dev/docs/setting-up-your-editor#displaying-lint-output-in-the-editor)

 ### Feedback